 - Differential gears

 Differential gears are devices for transmitting rotary motion smoothly.
-They are used to move wheels at an even speed when the vehicle turns corners, enabling different speeds on two wheels when travelling over a bumpy surface.
+They are used to move wheels at an even speed when the vehicle turns corners, enabling different speeds on two wheels when traveling over a bumpy surface.
 The modern differential usually has a ‘friction’ clutch inside the casing to provide a limited-slip action when required.

 A driveshaft is a rotating shaft that uses universal joints to transmit torque from one location to another.
 On heavy-duty trucks, these are used in tandem with couplings and U-joints to transfer the torque from the engine to the rear axle.
 When one of these parts fails, you need immediate professional help.